Apr 29, 2026

 The best time to refinance a car loan is typically when interest rates have dropped significantly since you got your original loan, your credit score has improved substantially, or you’re at least 6-12 months into your current loan with a history of on-time payments. es.

-There’s no limit to how often you can refinance your car, but excessive refinancing could harm your credit.
+There’s no limit to how often you can refinance your car, but it costs money and excessive refinancing could harm your credit.

 Most lenders require you to wait at least 60-90 days after your original car loan before refinancing, though waiting 6-12 months is often ideal to establish a solid payment history and potentially improve your credit score.